 According to a study by Accenture, customer loyalty has fallen by 29% since 2010.
 What does that mean?
 Should we worry?
 Loyalty is a glue which holds society and the economy together.
 But are we seeing a disintegration of these core values?

 For me, loyalty is partly about identification and routine, but curiosity also plays a role.
 Identification and routine have a positive effect on loyalty, while curiosity acts in the opposite direction.

+The success of the Internet is strongly based on the fact that it offers a platform for exploring one’s curiosity.
 Adventurous people have been so creative with their new routines to the extent that everyone else is easily accessible now.
 In this way, it is a process of creative destruction, which includes more and more aspects of everyday life.
-If we look at it in this way, decreasing loyalty isn’t a sign of the decaying of human values, it is rather an indication of a departure driven by forces that were faced already by Christopher Columbus.
+If we look at it in this way, decreasing loyalty is not a sign of the decline in values, but rather an indication of a change driven by the forces that were faced by Christopher Columbus.